All Episodes

 That's not free and fair trade.

-And when I listen to the so-called experts, economists, the punditry class talk about oh, I'm a free trader.
+And when I listen to the so-called experts, economists, the punditry class talk about, oh, I'm a free trader.

 Well, if you're a free trader, why aren't you?

-And all the president is doing is calling it out, and as a result, my prediction, like for example, uh with Mexico, the president again has has lifted the tariff on against Mexico and lifted some of it against Canada after he put it in place, because as soon as he he mentions that it's going in place, they begin to make changes.
+And as a result, my prediction, like, for example, with Mexico, the president, again, has lifted the tariff against Mexico and lifted some of it against Canada after he put it in place.

 And it's the only thing that is an effective negotiating tactic against countries that have been very selfish and self-serving in this whole process.

-Yeah, and it's it's providing multiple benefits.
+Yeah, and it's providing multiple benefits.

-It's having an effect in reducing uh fentanyl production in Mexico, and at the same time it's having a very positive effect on business here in the United States.
+And at the same time, it's having a very positive effect on business here in the United States.

-Then your calls coming up and much more on this Friday, 800, 941 Sean is our number if you want to be a part of the program.
+800-941-Sean is our number if you want to be a part of the program.

-The final hour of the Sean Hannity show is up next.
+The final hour of the Sean Hannity Show is up next.

 All right, we continue now with Brian Gans.

-I think everybody should have a burner, burner.com.
+I think everybody should have a burner, Burner.com.

-How did you get 500 uh government agencies, police departments, and private security firms to adopt this technology?
+How did you get 500 government agencies, police departments, and private security firms to adopt this technology?

-I have never, when I we first met, I told you I am not a fan in any way, shape, manner, or form.
+I have never, when we first met, I told you I am not a fan in any way, shape, manner, or form.

 Because at that point, it's a close quarters conflict.